-New Mexico Real Estate Commission had jurisdiction over a complaint alleging that a real estate broker violated 61-29-12 NMSA 1978 in connection with the sale of a real estate contract because the broker was a real estate broker as
+New Mexico Real Estate Commission had jurisdiction over a complaint alleging that a real estate broker violated 61-29-12 NMSA 1978 in connection with the sale of a real estate contract because the broker was a real estate broker as defined in 61-29-2A NMSA 1978, he represented himself as such and acted in that capacity, the contract itself indicated that the broker was being employed in a broker's capacity, and he received a commission for the transaction.
+Elliott v.
 New Mexico Real Estate Comm'n, 103 N.M.
-273, 705 P.2d
+273, 705 P.2d 679 (1985).